Flu shot clinics

 Focus on key preventive messages to your staff such as washing hands, covering coughs and sneezes, and staying home when sick or caring for sick family members.

-If you can offer flu shot clinics at your worksite, follow the steps and tips below.
-Most vendors will help with logistics such as scheduling, registration, and site set-up.
+If you can offer flu shot clinics at your worksite, follow the steps below.
+Most vendors will help you plan the event.

 - Contact the vendor four to six weeks before the date of the event.

-- Use our flu shot checklist to discuss these details with the vendor you choose.
+- Use our flu shot checklist to plan your event with the vendor you choose.

-If you cannot offer flu shot clinics at your worksite, encourage employees to get a flu shot on their own.
-Remind them that their health benefits typically offer flu shots at no extra cost.
+- If you cannot offer a flu shot clinic at your worksite, encourage employees to get a flu shot on their own.
+Remind them that their health plan benefits typically offer flu shots at no extra cost.